luuquangtrung/luuquangtrung.github.io/_pages/about.md

 <!-- Quang-Trung Luu received a B.Eng. in electronics and telecommunications in 2013 from the [Hanoi University of Science and Technology](https://hust.edu.vn/) (Hanoi, Vietnam).-->

-I am a *maître de conférences* (equiv. tenured Assistant/Associate Professor) at [Paris-Saclay University](https://www.universite-paris-saclay.fr/en), France, affiliated with the [Multimedia and Networking (MULTINET)](https://l2s.centralesupelec.fr/en/research-fields/networks-telecommunications/multimedia-and-networking-multinet/) team of the [Laboratory of Signals and Systems (L2S)](https://l2s.centralesupelec.fr/) of [CentraleSupélec](https://centralesupelec.fr/) for research and the graduate engineering school [Polytech Paris-Saclay](https://www.polytech.universite-paris-saclay.fr/) for teaching activities.
+I am a *maître de conférences* (equivalently tenured assistant/associate professor) at [Paris-Saclay University](https://www.universite-paris-saclay.fr/en), France, affiliated with the [Multimedia and Networking (MULTINET)](https://l2s.centralesupelec.fr/en/research-fields/networks-telecommunications/multimedia-and-networking-multinet/) team of the [Laboratory of Signals and Systems (L2S)](https://l2s.centralesupelec.fr/) of [CentraleSupélec](https://centralesupelec.fr/) for research and the graduate engineering school [Polytech Paris-Saclay](https://www.polytech.universite-paris-saclay.fr/) for teaching activities.

 <!-- Quang-Trung Luu is a lecturer (a.k.a. assistant professor) at the [School of Electrical and Electronic Engineering](https://seee.hust.edu.vn/), [Hanoi University of Science and Technology](https://en.hust.edu.vn/). -->